 In this lesson, we reviewed key observations that detail how our atmosphere and climate are changing.
 We have seen that:

-- despite the heterogeneous pattern of changes in rainfall, there is a trend towards more widespread drought, consistent with the additional impact of warming on evaporation from soil.
+- Despite the heterogeneous pattern of changes in rainfall, there is a trend towards more widespread drought, consistent with the additional impact of warming on evaporation from the soil.

 We also learned how to analyze basic relationships in observational data, including:

 - How to assess whether or not there is a statistically significant trend over time in a data series;

 - How to assess whether or not there is a statistically significant relationship between two distinct data series.

 In our next lesson, we will look at some additional types and sources of observational climate data, and we will explore some additional tools for analyzing data.